On the dynamics and integrability of the Ziegler pendulum: Equations of motion

-Let us briefly discuss various definitions of integrability which can be applied to systems \eqref{eq5} and \eqref{eq4}.
-First, if system \eqref{eq5} is Hamiltonian (for instance, for $F = 0$), then it is natural to call the system integrable if the Liouville-Arnold theorem holds.
-Second, if this system is not Hamiltonian, we can consider integrability in the sense of the Jacobi theorem on the last multiplier (see, for instance, \cite{kozlov2013euler}).
-We say that system \eqref{eq5} is integrable if there exist two independent first integrals.
-Similarly, we say that system \eqref{eq4} is integrable if there exist two first integrals for this system.
-In this case the integrability follows from the classical theorem on the integrability for general ODE systems: a system in $\mathbb{R}^n$ is integrable if it has $n-1$ first integrals.
+{Let us give more precise definitions of integrability, which can and will be used for system \eqref{eq5}: \begin{enumerate} \item If the system is Hamiltonian (for instance, for $F = 0$), then it is natural to call the system integrable if the Liouville-Arnold theorem (see, for instance \cite{arnold2007mathematical}) holds: the system is integrable if there exist two independent first integrals in involution. \item If the system is not Hamiltonian we can study the integrability in the sense of the Jacobi theorem of the last multiplier (see \cite{jacobi1884cgj} or a modern exposition of this classical theorem in \cite{kozlov2013euler}): the system is integrable if there exist two independent first integrals and a smooth invariant measure.
+We can also consider the integrability \textit{in a broad sense.} This notion was introduced by O. Bogoyavlenskij in \cite{bogoyavlenskij1998extended}.
+In our case this type of integrability means that the system has two first integrals and a two-dimensional Lie algebra of symmetries of \eqref{eq5} which preserves the first integrals.
+In our considerations this Lie algebra will be defined by two commuting vector fields: the trivial symmetry defined by the vector field of the system and the vector field $\frac{\partial}{\partial \varphi_2}$ which corresponds to the rotational symmetry of the system. \end{enumerate}}